Connect with us

 Buju Banton convicted of cocaine charge, faces 15 years in prison

-Grammy-winning reggae star Buju Banton has been convicted by a Florida court conspiring to set up a cocaine deal in 2009.
+Grammy-winning reggae star Buju Banton has been convicted by a Florida court of conspiring to set up a cocaine deal in 2009.

-Prosecutors said the singer, whose real name Mark Myrie, told an police informant he could broker the drug.
+Prosecutors said the singer, whose real name is Mark Myrie, told an police informant he could broker the drug.

-On Tuesday, Banton was convicted of conspiracy to possess cocaine with the intent to distribute it, another offence and a gun charge.
+On Tuesday, Banton was convicted of conspiracy to possess cocaine with the intent to distribute it, another drug trafficking offence and a gun charge.
 He was acquitted of a fourth charge for attempted cocaine possession.

-He now faces at least 15 years in prison, according to his lawyer, and he is being held for sentencing at a date.
+He now faces at least 15 years in prison, according to his lawyer, and he is being held for sentencing at a future date.

-It was Banton's second trial the charges; his first ended in September when a jury was unable to reach a verdict.
+It was Banton’s second trial over the charges; his first ended in September when a jury was unable to reach a verdict.

 Much of the case hinged on video and audio recordings taken by the informant and by Drug Enforcement Agency personnel.
 The informant was paid $50,000 after Banton's arrest in December 2009 with two others.